-Singer, songwriter and musician Amahla taps into an era before her time to create vintage-inspired soul music.
-After releasing her debut single ‘Old Soul’ which received support from the likes of BBC 1Xtra and 6Music, Amahla was awarded the PRS Lynsey De Paul Prize for outstanding female songwriters.
-Amahla rounded off 2018 as a recipient of the second ever MOBO Awards X Help Musicians fund for her exceptional voice.
+Singer, songwriter and musician Amahla taps into an era before her time to create contemporary soul music.
+After releasing her debut single ‘Old Soul’ in June 2018 Amahla was awarded the PRS Lynsey De Paul Prize for outstanding emerging female songwriters, and the MOBO Awards/Help Musicians fund for her exceptional voice.

 In February 2019 Amahla’s released her EP ‘Consider This’ which explores issues of Domestic Violence, Race, Class and inner city life to critical acclaim for its addressing of social issues, songwriting and vocal delivery.

 This summer Amahla wrote and featured on a soulful track with Drum and Bass duo Brookes Brothers.
 ‘In The Moment’ received support on Spotify’s New Music Friday UK and currently sits just below one million streams.

 Over the course of the year Amahla’s distinctive voice and songwriting has gained tremendous support from music press and tastemakers with impressive features and reviews from Clash Magazine, The Line of Best Fit, Complex UK, Bandcamp, Earmilk, and more.